HDLMake/hdl-make/docs/index.rst

 http://www.ohwr.org/projects/fpga-config-space/wiki

-``--parse``
+``--no-parse``
 --------------------------

-.. warning:: this is an experimental feature!!

 HDLMake includes both a VHDL and a Verilog parser, allowing for building optimal dependency-driven filesets by performing a recursive relation search with the selected ``top_module`` as the root.

-By default, the parser is disabled and all the files included in the module hierarchy will be used when building a design file set.

-When the ``--parse`` argument is provided, only the strictly neccessary files will be added to the file set, this is:
+By default, the parser is enabled and only the strictly neccessary files will be added to the file set, this is:

 - All those files containing entities that our ``top_module`` requires.
 - All those tool-specific files that cannot be parsed but are mandatory.

+When the ``--no-parse`` argument is provided, the parser is disabled and all the files included in the module hierarchy will be used when building a design file set.

 ``--force``